calebevans/calebevans/README.md

 - **B.S., Network Management Technology** | Weber State University

 ### Open-Source Projects
+- **Cordon**: A semantic anomaly detection tool for logs that uses transformer embeddings to filter out repetitive patterns and surface unusual events.
+Designed to reduce massive log files down to their most anomalous sections before LLM analysis.
 - **Podmortem**: A Kubernetes operator I designed for automated failure triage.
 It preprocesses logs to reduce LLM compute costs and generates prioritized summaries to shorten triage time.
 - **Firewatch**: An open-source utility that scans CI/CD job artifacts and automatically opens, de-duplicates, and cross-links Jira issues for failed runs.